sergiogm93/color_guessing_game_javascript/README.md

-# Color Guessin Game JAVASCRIPT
+# Color Guessing Game JAVASCRIPT

 There are two files included in this repository.
 The 'js_color_guessing_game.js' one includes the main javascript code meanwhile 'color_guessing_game.html' includes the code in order to display the game in a browser.